medik8s/docs/remediation/remediation.md

 ## The Problem

-A common approach to for providing high availabilty for Kubernetes is to run multiple copies of a service and starting replacements when any fail.
+A common approach to for providing high availability for Kubernetes is to run multiple copies of a service and starting replacements when any fail.
 However this approach cannot be applied for objects that require at-most-one semantics like StatefulSets and RWO volumes.
 Before we ask the scheduler to recover those